 Position contingent upon donor funding.

-- At least a Masters’ degree in business, economics, accounting, finance or other relevant field (or, alternately, a bachelor’s degree in a relevant field and five additional years of relevant experience);
+- Masters’ degree in business, economics, or other relevant field (or, alternately, a bachelor’s degree in a relevant field and five additional years of relevant experience);

-- Prior experience in any of the target countries and regions (South Africa, Ghana, Kenya and North Africa) with knowledge of Pan-African trade is highly preferred;
+- Prior experience in any of the target countries with knowledge of Pan-African trade is highly preferred; and

 - Excellent oral and written English required.